 1. Lack of Sales History and Poor Data Quality

-For new ventures or products, the absence of past sales data can be a significant barrier.
+The absence of past sales data can be a significant barrier to new ventures or products.
 Accurate predictions require historical data, and without it, businesses often resort to qualitative methods like expert opinions or market surveys.

 This makes forecasts more of an educated guess than a science.
 Moreover, poor data quality is a prevalent issue.
 Sales reps might consider data entry tedious, leading to incomplete or incorrect entries.